Documentation

 If you are using infection/infection

-is installed by default.
-Other test framework adapter will be automatically installed on demand.
+are installed by default.
+Other test framework adapters will be automatically installed on demand.

 PHAR distribution is bundled with all available adapters.